Vad är alkoholintolerans, och vilka är dess symtom?

 Once your liver function is affected, this will soon start to affect the rate at which it can metabolise other medicines, affecting your overall health and nutrition levels.

 In addition to this, studies have identified a link between alcohol consumption and an increased risk of certain cancers.
-Research suggests that the more alcohol a person consumes, or the more frequently it is consumed, raises their likelihood of developing cancers such as breast, head and neck, oesophageal and more.
+Forskning suggests that the more alcohol a person consumes, or the more frequently it is consumed, raises their likelihood of developing cancers such as breast, head and neck, oesophageal and more.

 Can you become tolerant to alcohol over time?

-Tillbaka till innehåll"You can become more tolerant of alcohol over time.
+"You can become more tolerant of alcohol over time.
 This means when you drink, it does not seem to have the same effect, and you need to drink more to get the usual buzz," explains Dr Fox.

 She adds, this can lead to alcohol dependency, which means someone feels a persistent need to carry on drinking.
 They are likely to experience withdrawal symptoms when they stop.
 This is dangerous as regularly drinking large quantities of alcohol leads to liver damage and the more severe disease associated with it.